TreyRubino/languages-and-compilers/cool-treewalk-interpreter/README.md

             into a stream of tokens.
 - `parser/`: Parsing phase.
 Uses OCamlyacc to transform token streams into abstract syntax tree (ASTs) according to COOL grammar.
+- `reports/`: Contains automatic generated reports from `delta_debug.sh`.
-- `scripts/`: Contains library of bash and Python programs to test automatically test the interpreter on.
+- `scripts/`: Contains library of bash and Python programs to automatically test the interpreter.
 - `cool-manual.pdf`: The official COOL language specification and reference manual used for grammar, semantics, and test conformance.
+- `good.cl`: Stack Calculator implementation to be used as the `good.cl` test case for all stages.
+Uses provided `A2I` class implementation as utility.

 ## Overview
 This project implements a tree-walk interpreter for the COOL (Classroom Object-Oriented Language).
-The interpreter is written in OCaml and follows the traditional compiler pipeline, beginning with lexical analysis and parsing, progressing through semantic analysis, and culminating in interpretation of programs directly from their abstract syntax trees.
+The interpreter is written in OCaml and follows the traditional compiler pipeline, beginning with lexical analysis and parsing, progressing through semantic analysis, and into interpretation of programs directly from their abstract syntax trees.
 Each stage is structured as its own subsystem, ensuring separation of concerns while preserving a coherent flow from raw source code to runtime execution.